-Disinfectants will be made available at various locations throughout the building.
+Disinfectants are available at various locations throughout the building.
 Please notify your lab manager or supervisor at once if the container needs to be refilled.

 Refer to Health Canada's list of hard surface disinfectants and hand sanitizers proven effective against Covid-19.